alex99now/MCB185/unix.md

 Unix is mostly a text environment.
 You will be reading and writing a lot of text files.
 To do this you will use a text editor.
 There are many, many text editors, and some people are insanely passionate about one or the other.
 We don't have time for that.
-We'll use two: **nano**, which works from your command line interface, and also **gedit** that works like a word processor.
+When you want to edit a file in the terminal, we will use **nano**.
+More often, we will be programming using a text editor.
+There are many good ones available for free.
+On Windows, try Notepad++ or Atom.
+On Mac try BBEdit or Atom.
+On Linux try gedit or Atom.

 In Unix, pretty much everything is a file.
 You need to be able to create, edit, and delete files and directories to do anything.
 You can